-(23) Earnings per share
+(XXIII) Earnings per share

 The Group presents basic and diluted earnings per share attributable to holders of the Group's common shares.
 The Group's basic earnings per share is calculated by dividing the profit or loss attributable to the equity holders of the Company's ordinary shares by the weighted average number of common shares outstanding in the current period.
-Diluted earnings per share is calculated by having the profit or loss attributable to the equity holders of the Company's ordinary shares and the weighted average number of ordinary shares and the weighted average number of ordinary shares outstanding adjusted for the effect of all potential dilutive common shares.
+Diluted earnings per share is calculated by having the profit or loss attributable to the equity holders of the Company's ordinary shares and the weighted average number of ordinary shares outstanding adjusted for the effect of all potential dilutive common shares.
 The Group's potentially dilutive common shares include employee remuneration.

-(24) Information on Segments
+(XXIV) Information on Segments